 Application of, and practice in research methods.
 COREQ: POLS 4419.
 D

 POLS 4420 Contemporary Political Theory: 3 semester hours.

-Recent 20th century political philosophies and theories ranging from democratic, Marxist, and existentialist thought to Critical Theory and post-modernism.
+Recent political philosophies and theories ranging from democratic, Marxist, and existentialist thought to Critical Theory and post-modernism.
 D

 POLS 4421 Democratic Political Thoughts: 3 semester hours.

 Historical and contemporary models of democracy as well as contemporary debates in democratic thought.
 Democracy is treated as a contested idea.
 D